Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Device Firmware Update (DFU) is the operation used to replace, partially or fully, the firmware on a device and relies on the presence of a bootloader.
 This functionality does not come for free, there needs to be specific hw support, extra memory to store new firmware, etc... not to mention the risks involved during the update operation like a power failure.

-The bootloader is optimized and kept at a minumum
+The bootloader is optimized and kept at a minumum:
-- to minimize boot time
+- minimize boot time
 - reduce the possiblity of having bugs
 - maximize the available space for the application code